UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 Before entering the dev container, you must add yourself to the correct group in order to pass the USB device through to the container.

 Most distributions use the `dialout` group.
-If this does not work for you, ask an officer.
+This includes Ubuntu, NixOS, and Debian.
+You can check what your distro uses with `ls -g /dev/ttyUSB0`.
+This will print something like `crw-rw---- 1 dialout 188, 0 Oct 30 21:35 /dev/ttyUSB0`.
+If another word is there instead of `dialout`, that is the group you should use for the rest of the instructions.
+(If the group is `root`, ask an officer -- you probably need to do something different.)

 Run the following command:

 ```